johnwalley/allotment/README.md

 ### onChange

 Callback that is fired when the pane sizes change (usually on drag).
 Recommended to add a debounce function to rate limit the callback.
+Passed an array of numbers.

 ## Allotment.Pane props